csantosbh/Lauen/docs/source/editor.rst

    :param scriptFlyweight: The flyweight of the component being removed from all game objects.

-.. function:: updateScriptsFromFlyweight(scriptFlyweight)

-   Iterates over all game objects in the current scene, updating their instances of the script component specified by ``scripyFlyweight``, when they possess it.
-Updating means that fields that are no longer present are removed from the game object's component, and new fields are added.

-   :param scriptFlyweight: The flyweight of the component being updated.
-TODO implement this for all scenes!
-VERY IMPORTANT!

 .. function:: addComponentToSelectedGameObject(component)

    Adds the component to the currently selected game object.